django/django/docs/concepts.rst

             content=instance.content,
         )

-    # Connected to websocket.connect and websocket.keepalive
+    # Connected to websocket.connect
     def ws_connect(message):
         # Add to reader group
         Group("liveblog").add(message.reply_channel)

+    # Connected to websocket.disconnect
+    def ws_disconnect(message):
+        # Remove from reader group on clean disconnect
+        Group("liveblog").discard(message.reply_channel)

-Not only do groups have their own ``send()`` method (which backends can provide an efficient implementation of), they also automatically manage expiry of the group members.
-You'll have to re-call ``Group.add()`` every so often to keep existing members from expiring, but that's easy, and can be done in the same handler for both ``connect`` and ``keepalive``, as you can see above.
+Not only do groups have their own ``send()`` method (which backends can provide an efficient implementation of), they also automatically manage expiry of the group members - when the channel starts having messages expire on it due to non-consumption, we go in and remove it from all the groups it's in as well.
+Of course, you should still remove things from the group on disconnect if you can; the expiry code is there to catch cases where the disconnect message doesn't make it for some reason.

-Groups are generally only useful for response channels (ones starting with the character ``!``), as these are unique-per-client.
+Groups are generally only useful for response channels (ones starting with the character ``!``), as these are unique-per-client, but can be used for normal channels as well if you wish.

 Next Steps
 ----------